yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-13-Solution-of-First-Order-Linear-ODE.md

 ---
-title: Solution of First-Order Linear ODEs
+title: "Solution of First-Order Linear ODEs"
-description: Learn how to solve first-order linear ordinary differential equations using the integrating factor method, with a practical example of an RL circuit.
+description: "Learn how to solve first-order linear ordinary differential equations using the integrating factor method, with a practical example of an RL circuit."
 categories: [Mathematics, Differential Equation]
 tags: [ODE, First-Order ODEs]
 math: true
 image: /assets/img/math-and-physics-cropped.webp
 ---

 ## First-Order Linear Ordinary Differential Equations

 A first-order ordinary differential equation is called **linear** if it can be written algebraically in the form

 $$ y'+p(x)y=r(x) \tag{1} $$